godotengine/godot-docs/classes/class_portablecompressedtexture2d.rst

 If this image will be used as a normal map, the "normal map" flag is recommended, to ensure optimum quality.

 If lossy compression is requested, the quality setting can optionally be provided.
-This maps to Lossy WEBP compression quality.
+This maps to Lossy WebP compression quality.

 ----